codr7/g-fu/v1/doc/typical_restarts.md

 1 retry
 2 use-filename new

-Choose 0-3: 2 "test.gf"
+Choose 0-2: 2 "test.gf"

 Use result of computation
 ```

 ### Catching
 The missing piece of the puzzle is a way to catch errors and invoke restarts programatically, which is where `catch` comes into the picture.
-Error handlers are expected to return a restart (which may be retrived and curried using `restart`) or `_` to enter a break loop.
+Error handlers are expected to return a restart curried with any required arguments or `_` to enter a break loop.

 ```
   (catch (((EUnknown _) (restart 'use-val 42)))